Simon Kapwepwe: Independence struggle

 Due to his dissatisfaction with the policies of the colonial Northern Rhodesian government, he became a founding member of the Northern Rhodesian African Congress in 1948.
 This party was soon renamed the Africa National Congress (ANC) under the leadership of Harry Nkumbula.
 Kapwepwe was a member of the national executive and became secretary of the Kitwe Branch.

 Kapwepwe secured an Indian Village Industrial Scholarship in 1950.
 He stayed in Bombay from 1950 to 1954, after studying Hindi in Nairobi.
 Subjects he studied were pottery and journalism.
 In October 1953 the Central African Federation (or the Federation of Rhodesia and Nyasaland) was created.
 The African majority's opposition to this new entity was organized by the ANC, but it was not very successful.
 On Kapwepwe's return to Northern Rhodesia in January 1955 he found the ANC leaderless, since both Harry Nkumbula and Kenneth Kaunda had been imprisoned for two months for distributing literature, considered subversive.
 Kapwepwe became then Acting President.
 When Nkumbula returned from prison, he appointed Kapwepwe to the position of Acting Provincial Organizer for Northern Province.
 In August 1956 Kapwepwe became Treasurer of the ANC, based in Lusaka.

 Nkumbula's allegedly autocratic leadership and his willingness to accept in 1958 participation in national elections, which allowed the vote to only 25,000 Africans, led to a rift within the ANC.
 Kapwepwe, together with Kaunda, Sikota Wina and others, broke away and formed the Zambia African National Congress (ZANC) in October 1958.
-This party was declared illegal in March 1959, and its leaders were placed under a banning order or goaled.
+This party was declared illegal in March 1959, and its leaders were placed under a banning order or jailed.
 Kapwepwe was sent to Mongu, in Barotseland.
 While the ZANC leadership was in jail or away, Mainza Chona and other nationalists from ZANC formed a new party, the United National Independence Party (UNIP) to replace ZANC.
 Kapwepwe and the other imprisoned leaders of ZANC joined the new party.
 When he was released from jail in December 1959, he helped organize provincial and district branches of UNIP in Barotseland.

 In 1960 Kapwepwe and Kaunda attended the Federal Review Conference in London, together with Mainza Chona and Harry Nkumbula.
 This conference meant the beginning of the end of the Central African Federation, and laid the foundations for the independence of Zambia and Malawi, but not yet for Southern Rhodesia.
 In October 1962 there were elections in Northern Rhodesia.
 Kapwepwe challenged Dauti Yamba and won convincingly.
 The result of the election was a UNIP/ANC coalition government, in which Kapwepwe was given the post of Minister of African Agriculture.

 On the other hand, independence in Zambia and many other colonies was gotten on a "silver plate".
 Britain was struggling after world war 2.
 Under the Atlantic charter, one condition that was given to Britain was to let go of her colonies in order to gain more aid from the USA.